ANartifica/ANartifica/README.md

 > Username @ANartifica

-Only using this for random shit.
+I'm only using this for random shit.
 And totally not a professional.

 That's it, I guess.